Defender of St Louis

 little-known part of the history of the American Revolution.
 Nonetheless, they prevented Great

-gave the defenders a major tactical advantage in two ways, namely, by supplying genuine lead ingots for musket balls and cannon balls.
-Riflemen
+* Valle gave the defenders a major tactical advantage in two ways, first by

-in those days knew the best way to armor themselves, if possible, was to pour their own
+Note: Riflemen in those days knew the best way to armor themselves came from pouring their own projectiles [see

-projectiles [see Mel Gibson in "The Patriot" for an accurate depiction] - getting hit with a
+Mel Gibson in "The Patriot" for an accurate depiction] from lead, not pebbles.
+At 100 feet getting hit with a pebble

-pebble or stone did not compare to the damage and knockdown power of a 52 caliber rifle
+or stone did not compare to the damage and knockdown power of a 52 caliber lead rifle ball at that distance, used

 "August 27, 1782 - The last fighting of the Revolutionary War between Americans and British occurs with a skirmish in South Carolina along